-Pastranomy: Close to Katz's Home Made Pastrami Recipe
+Pastranomy: Close To Katz's Home Made Pastrami Recipe

-Pastrami is Kosher barbecue, it is corned beef with chutzpah, and it is at its ballsiest at Katz's Delicatessen in New York City.
+Pastrami is Jewish barbecue, it is corned beef with chutzpah, and it is at its ballsiest at Katz's Delicatessen in New York City.
 Katz's is a timeless throwback is where Harry met Sally's fake orgasm and they both met real pastrami.
 When you go, make sure to have what she's having, and leave your diet behind.

 Culinary historians believe the highly seasoned, smoked, juicy, bright pink beef in a dark robe, was invented by poor Jews in schtetls (a Yiddish to English dictionary is below) in Romania where it may have been made from goose or duck meat.
 Today some avant garde chefs are returning to that tradition, even making it from salmon, turkey, or other cuts of beef, like round.
 Without refrigeration, meat spoiled quickly, so they rubbed it heavily with salt and pepper and other spices, and smoked it.
 This both tenderized it, flavored it, and helped it keep longer.
 Today, most pastrami is made from beef brisket or navel (a.k.a. plate), tough, stringy, fatty, cheap cuts.
 The process turns it tender and succulent.